 September

-This gives $5,000 for over four years.
+The South Dakota Opportunity Scholarship provides $5,000 over four years.
 To be eligible, applicants must attend a South Dakota college or technical school.
 Applicants must also complete the Regents Scholar Curriculum with a cumulative GPA of 3.0 or better, an ACT score of 24 or higher, and no grade below a C in the core classes.
 The deadline to apply is September 1st.
 Learn more here.

-This is for $1,700 and is open to students who attend a SD high school for at least two semesters, graduate in three years or less, and attend a participating South Dakota post-secondary school.
+The Jump Start Scholarship is for $1,500 and is open to students who attend a South Dakota high school for at least two semesters, graduate in three years or less, and attend a participating South Dakota post-secondary school.
 Due September 1st.
 More info here.

 October